hsurisetti/CryptoCurrency/README.md

 ## Summary

 Using unsupervised machine learning, we were able to group cryptocurrencies and provide our client with a new cryptocurrency investment portfolio for their customers.
 We preprocessed the data, reduced the dimensions using PCA, clustered the cryptocurrencies using K-means, and visualized the results.
 By doing so, we were able to provide insights on the cryptocurrencies and their similarities and differences.
-In the future, it may be beneficial to use other clustering algorithms or to incorporate more features and see if it improves the accuracy of the classification system any further.
+In the future, it may be beneficial to use other clustering algorithms or incorporate more features and see if it improves the accuracy of the classification system any further.